NativeScript/docs-v7/upgrade-instructions.md

 # Upgrade Instructions

+To upgrade a NativeScript application we need to upgrade several things: NativeScript CLI Tooling, the iOS and Android runtimes and the cross-platform modules.
+In the steps below you will see how to do this.
+Please also keep in mind that you should read the [breaking changes] (./breaking-changes) for each release.

 ### Upgrading the NativeScript Tools

 First thing to do is upgrade your `tns` (or `nativescript`) command, so go to a command prompt or bash/terminal prompt and type: